52147/Meme-Generator-React-Version/README.md

 However, while using the CORS Anywhere proxy service, I received advice from the ChatGPT suggesting that relying on third-party proxy services like CORS Anywhere can increase latency and create dependencies.
 Instead, it was recommended that I set up my own proxy server using cloud functions if I had the capability to do so.
 This approach would help reduce workload and eliminate the need for relying on third-party proxy services.

-If you have any specific questions or need further assistance with your project, feel free to ask!
+If you have any specific questions or need further assistance with my project, feel free to ask!